Are you scoring in the 26–34 range on ACT Critical Reading? Do you want to raise that score as high as possible—to a perfect 36?

 If NO (Extra Time score > 32, Realistic < 32), then that means you have a difference between your Extra Time score and your Realistic score.
 If this difference is more than 2 points, then you have some big problems with time management.
 We need to figure out why this is.
 Are you generally slow across most questions?
 Or did particular questions slow you down more than others?
 Or are you spending too much time on reading the passage?
 Generally, doing a lot of practice questions and learning the most efficient solutions will help reduce your time.
 More on this later.

 If YES (both Extra Time and Realistic scores > 32), then you have a really good shot at getting an 36.
-Compare your Extra Time and Realistic score - if they differed by more than 1 point, then you would benefit from learning how to solve questions more quickly.
+Compare your Extra Time and Realistic score—if they differed by more than one point, then you would benefit from learning how to solve questions more quickly.
 If not, then you likely can benefit from shoring up on your last skill weaknesses and avoiding careless mistakes (more on this strategy later).

 Hopefully that makes sense.
 Typically I see that students have both timing and content issues, but you might find that one is much more dominant for you than the other.
 For example, if you can get a 36 with extra time, but score a 32 in regular time, you know exactly that you need to work on time management to get an 36.